 You may have heard of people “flipping” houses for profit.
 Flipping is the process of buying something — houses other items of value — and upgrading it to sell at a higher price.

-Many of these principles can be applied to commercial real estate, such as offices, as well.
+Many of these principles can be applied to commercial real estate, such as offices and stories, as well.

 Research the value of properties in your local area to get a sense of the real estate market around you.

-If you want to learn about more ways to invest, click here.
+If you want to learn about more ways to invest, click right here.

 Now that we’ve discussed ways to invest, there are a few more principles that you need to know to increase your financial education.